Textualize/textual/docs/guide/layout.md

 ## Layers

-Textual has a concept of _layers_ which gives you finely grained control over the order widgets are place.
+Textual has a concept of _layers_ which gives you finely grained control over the order widgets are placed.

 When drawing widgets, Textual will first draw on _lower_ layers, working its way up to higher layers.
 As such, widgets on higher layers will be drawn on top of those on lower layers.